 Field-hunting tip

-Look in metamorphosed manganese ore deposits country — that is the host setting where blatterite typically forms.
+Look in metamorphosed manganese ore deposits country, the host setting where blatterite typically forms.
 If you start seeing hausmannite, braunite, jacobsite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.